 A 1-on-1 Conversation with Ursula Stephen

-What do you see as the top natural hair trends for 2020?
+What do you see as the top natural hair trends coming up?

 I think another trend is that people aren’t really following trends anymore.
 We’re in a new decade and there’s nothing we haven’t done before when it comes to color and style and people are really finding individualism within a trend now.
 They’re really finding what works for them and not getting stuck in something because they have to—people are really embracing their own texture and figuring out what is fabulous for their texture.
 People are really finding what works for them.
 To me, that’s a big trend—individualism.

 To me, that’s a big trend — individualism.

 Can you wear micro links with any texture?